ADA-Projects/RAG-Traslation-Prompts/README.md

 Here are some similar translation examples:
 - "Where is the station?" → "Dov'è la stazione?"
 - "Where is the nearest station?" → "Dov'è la stazione più vicina?"
-- "What time is it?" → "Che ore sono?"
+- "Hello, how are you?" → "Ciao, come stai?"
-- "What is the time?" → "Che ore sono?"
+- "Where are you from?" → "Di dove sei?"

 Now translate: "Can you help me find the park?"